 The Shih Tzu is known as the “Lion Dog” due to its beautiful, fluffy, and often multi-colored coat.
 This ancient Tibetan breed has been a popular pet for thousands of years, starting in ancient China, when they were given to emperors as cherished gifts.
 The Chinese bred the dogs to look like miniature lions, hence the name Shih Tzu which means “little lion” in Mandarin Chinese.

 Friendly in nature and small in stature, the Shih Tzu is an outgoing and joyful dog who loves children, making this breed a perfect choice for families.
-The Shih Tzu is an ideal dog for apartment or condo living as small dogs.
+They make an ideal dog for apartment or condo living as small dogs.
 This little ball of energy is ideal for anyone looking to add a cute and cuddly friend into their life.
 Shih Tzu puppies will keep you constantly entertained with their goofy personalities.
 Whether they’re playing fetch in the backyard, trying out new tricks at home, or being perfect lap dogs, Shih Tzus are unforgettable companions.

 If you already own one of these amazing dogs, you may wonder how big do Shih Tzus get?
-As a toy breed, the Shih Tzu often weighs more than it may seem due to its impressive coat.
+As a toy breed, these pups often weighs more than it may seem due to its impressive coat.
 There isn’t much difference between the genders regarding adult weight and height; however, there are some slight differences in size.
 Like the teacup Shih Tzu, smaller Shih Tzus are tinier options for families who want a smaller pup.
 Closely following dietary needs, weight, and height ensures healthy Shih Tzu puppies become happy adult dogs.

 To make sure your Shih Tzu puppy experiences healthy growth and becomes a healthy adult, you need to know when she’ll be mature.
 Our Shih Tzu growth and weight chart allow you to keep track of how tall and heavy puppies should be during each stage of development from birth to weeks old to adult size.